-Silicon Laboratories intends to provide customers with the latest, accurate, and in-depth documentation of all peripherals and modules available for system and software implementers using or intending to use the Silicon Laboratories products.
+Silicon Labs intends to provide customers with the latest, accurate, and in-depth documentation of all peripherals and modules available for system and software implementers using or intending to use the Silicon Labs products.
 Characterization data, available modules and peripherals, memory sizes and memory addresses refer to each specific device, and "Typical" parameters provided can and do vary in different applications.
 Application examples described herein are for illustrative purposes only.
-Silicon Laboratories reserves the right to make changes without further notice and limitation to product information, specifications, and descriptions herein, and does not give warranties as to the accuracy or completeness of the included information.
-Silicon Laboratories shall have no liability for the consequences of use of the information supplied herein.
-This document does not imply or express copyright licenses granted hereunder to design or fabricate any integrated circuits.
-The products must not be used within any Life Support System without the specific to result in significant personal injury or death.
-Silicon Laboratories products are generally not intended for military applications.
-A "Life Support System" is any product or system intended for military applications, so mass destruction including (but not limited to) nuclear, biological or chemical weapons, or missiles capable of delivering such weapons.
+Silicon Labs reserves the right to make changes without further notice to the product information, specifications, and descriptions herein, and does not give warranties as to the accuracy or completeness of the included information.
+Without prior notification, Silicon Labs may update product firmware during the manufacturing process for security or reliability reasons.
+Such changes will not alter the specifications or the performance of the product.
+Silicon Labs shall have no liability for the consequences of use of the information supplied in this document.
+This document does not imply or expressly grant any license to design or fabricate any integrated circuits.
+The products are not designed or authorized to be used within any FDA Class III devices, applications for which FDA premarket approval is required or Life Support Systems without the specific written consent of Silicon Labs.
+A "Life Support System" is any product or system intended to support or sustain life and/or health, which, if it fails, can be reasonably expected to result in significant personal injury or death.
+Silicon Labs products are not designed or authorized for military applications.
+Silicon Labs products shall under no circumstances be used in weapons of mass destruction including (but not limited to) nuclear, biological or chemical weapons, or missiles capable of delivering such weapons.
+Silicon Labs disclaims all express and implied warranties and shall not be responsible or liable for any injuries or damages related to use of a Silicon La